BinuBims/Capstone-3/README.md

 Since the data set is not big enough to train a CNN from scratch, I knew straight away that I had to do transfer learning in order to make better predictions.
 For some reason, I decided to go with ResNet50 pretrained model.
 However, I have tried other pretrained models like VGG-16 and Inceptionv3, but they all endup being as good as ResNet50.
 After a couple of tries, I came up with a somewhat working model which I will talk about it in below section.

 ### straight into transfer learning and my first working model
 My intention was to get a somewhat working model which I decided to freeze every single layer in the pretrained model and add three more dense layers of mine, one with 512, other with 16 nodes and final output layer toward the end of pretrained model.
-Below is the result.
+The data is not very well spread out.
+So, it is important to make your model pay more attention to samples from an under-represented class.
+Result has shown in below graph.
 <p align="center">
   <img src="data/readme/f22.png">
 </p>